SWAN Covered Call Strategy

 What is a covered call on SWAN?

 A covered call on SWAN is the covered call strategy applied to SWAN (etf).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With SWAN etf trading near $33.26, the strikes shown on this page are snapped to the nearest listed SWAN chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With SWAN etf at $33.75 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed SWAN chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are SWAN covered call max profit and max loss calculated?